armory/documentation/docs/2. user guide/deploying.md

 Now, I press the 'Add server group' option in the 'Deploy Configuration'

-You'll be given the option copy a configuration from a currently running server group, if a server group for this application already exists.
+You'll be given the option to copy a configuration from a currently running server group if a server group for this application already exists.
 In my case, I select 'None' and continue.
 Now I see:

 https://cl.ly/0V2z3s2X0R0z

 I select the same 'VPC Subnet' type as the ELB I just made.
-Also, input 'example' to the 'Stack' field, since that is what was used when creating the ELB.
+Remember to input 'example' to the 'Stack' field since that is what was used when creating the ELB.

-For this example, I'm going to use a Red/Black (aka Blue/Green) deployment strategy.
-Then I scroll down and select the load balancer that I just created from the list and select my precreated security group.
+For this example, I'm going to use a Red/Black (also known as Blue/Green) deployment strategy.
+Then I scroll down and select the load balancer that I just created from the list and select my pre-created security group.

 Under the 'Instance Type' section, select 'Micro Utility'.
 I scroll all the way down to the 'Advanced Settings' section and change the 'Health Check Type' from 'EC2' to 'ELB'.
-Then I erase the 'IAM Instance Profile' field which is filled in by default.
+I then erase the 'IAM Instance Profile' field.
+We do so in our examplen because we don't need access to any other AWS resources and the field may be filled in by default.

 https://cl.ly/0M0E2x2H2c2u

-Then press 'Add' to finish with this screen.
+Then press 'Add' to complete this step.
 After returning to the Deploy Stage Configuration screen, the Deploy Configuration section looks like:

 https://cl.ly/3V1M1V2n2V1X

-Lastly, I press 'Save Changes' and select the 'Pipelines' tab to return to the pipeline executions screen.
+Finally, I press 'Save Changes' and select the 'Pipelines' tab to return to the Pipeline Executions screen.

 I press 'Start Manual Execution' on my pipeline.
 This is what I see:

 https://cl.ly/3M3q16220o35

-As this deploy is happening, I can click on the 'Clusters' tab to see new a server group come up.
+As this deploy is happening, I can click on the 'Clusters' tab to see a new server group come up.

 https://cl.ly/3a3H2y1o450J

 For more information about the details of this screen, check out the [application screen description guide](application_screen.md)

 I can see here that a new server has indeed come up and is healthy.
 Healthy in this case means that it has passed the ELB healthcheck.
-If you are having problems with your instances not becoming healthy, check out the [common errors section](#common-errors).
+If you are having problems with your instances not passing the healthcheck, check out the [common errors section](#common-errors).

-Now, to demonstrate the blue/green, I go back to the pipeline executions screen and press 'Start Manual Execution' again.
-Then I go back to the 'Clusters' tab watch whats going on.
+Now, to demonstrate the Blue/Green, I go back to the Pipeline Executions screen and press 'Start Manual Execution' again.
+Then I go back to the 'Clusters' tab to watch the execution process.

-First I see that a new server group is being created, `v001`.
+First I see that a new server group named `v001` is being created.
 It doesn't have any instances in it yet: https://cl.ly/2X293L1J2m1Z

-After a few moments, an instance is created and is unhealthy: https://cl.ly/0i1M3T370w2d
+After a few moments an instance is created and is initially 'unhealthy': https://cl.ly/0i1M3T370w2d

-Once it passes its healthchecks and becomes healthy, it will turn green.
+Once it passes its healthchecks and becomes healthy, it will visually indicate so by turning green.
 At this point Spinnaker will add the server group to the load balancer. https://cl.ly/3a410Q3W0O3g

 Immediately after that, the old server group is removed from the load balancer.
 Spinnaker will turn the old server group's instances blue.
-This means that they are disabled and no longer recieving traffic.
+This means that they are disabled and no longer receiving traffic.

 https://cl.ly/3Z3j3v2b0r37

-Because of how I configured my deploy stage, the old blue server group will stick around until I either manual scale it down or destroy it.
+Because of how I configured my deploy stage, the old Blue server group will stick around until I either manually scale it down or destroy it.
 If you like, you can configure your deploy stage to automatically scale down the old server group after the new one is healthy.

 ## Common errors and troubleshooting